-- ✓ A fully featured knowledge base that combines powerful WYSIWYG editing with easy to use functionality - ✓ Unique design and workflow enables you to create and approve articles and files before they are made available to other users - ✓ The separate File feature means that your existing documentation can be easily inserted - ✓ Can be integrated into your company intranet or internet - ✓ Repeatable, reusable content through templates, file attachments and mirror categories. - ✓ KBPublisher is highly customizable - ✓ Full control of users, what they can do, and what they can see - Can be configured to work in almost any language - ✓ Import facility allows you to import users and articles from your old system in bulk - Remote authentication allows you to integrate your current user authentication system with KB Publisher. - ✓ An area to post announcements - ✓ Subscription facility allows users to be notified of changes - ✓ Reports that provide statistics on users and articles
+- ✓ A fully featured knowledge base that combines powerful WYSIWYG editing with easy to use functionality - √ Unique design and workflow enables you to create and approve articles and files before they are made available to other users - √ The separate File feature means that your existing documentation can be easily inserted. - √ Can be integrated into your company intranet or internet - ✓ Repeatable, reusable content through templates, file attachments and mirror categories - ✓ KBPublisher is highly customizable - √ Full control of users, what they can do, and what they can see - Can be configured to work in almost any language - ✓ Import facility allows you to import users and articles from your old system in bulk - ✓ Remote authentication allows you to integrate your current user authentication system with KB Publisher. - ✓ An area to post announcements - ✓ Subscription facility allows users to be notified of changes - √ Version history that allows you to keep track of changes to articles - ✓ Export facility allows you to export articles or whole knowledgebase to PDF or html - ✓ Reports that provide statistics on users and articles